 Lease agreements for land in the Osage Reservation, Indian Territory and related correspondence

-Contractual agreements and related notes and correspondence concerning lease of land in the Osage Reservation of Indian Territory (Oklahoma) for purposes of cattle grazing and oil and gas exploration.
-Includes agreements with Independence, Kansas banker Henry Vernon Foster and with Crane & Larimer (Independence, Kansas).
+Contractual agreements and related notes and correspondence concerning lease of land in the Osage Reservation of Indian Territory (later the state of Oklahoma) for purposes of cattle grazing and oil and gas exploration.
+Includes agreements with Independence, Kansas banker Henry Vernon Foster and with Crane & Larimer, also of Independence, Kansas.

 Conditions Governing Access

 Conditions Governing Use

 Spencer Library staff may determine use restrictions dependent on the physical condition of manuscript materials.

 History of the Osage Nation

 Preparatory to their removal from Kansas in 1872, the Osage purchased nearly one and one-half million acres of land from the Cherokees, constituting the Osage Reservation in what is now Osage County, Oklahoma.
 The Osage Reservation’s potential for grazing land and oil production attracted the interest of Independence, Kansas banker Henry Vernon Foster, living near the Osage Reservation’s northern border.

 From 1882 to 1894, Foster leased Osage Reservation land on which he pastured cattle.
 In 1895, he applied to the U. S. Department of the Interior for a mining lease of the entire Osage Reservation for the purpose of oil and gas exploration.
 He secured the lease from the Osage Nation, but died while negotiations for its approval were still pending before the Department of the Interior.
 By consent of the Department, the lease was obtained by his brother, Edwin B. Foster.
 From 1896 to 1916, the Foster lease was the sole contract by which petroleum of the Osage Reservation was developed.

 .25 Linear Feet (1 document case)

 Scope and Contents